cotes2020/jekyll-theme-chirpy/_posts/2021-12-01-scalar-field-lagrangian-from-symmetries.md

 Indeed, $$\frac{\partial \mathcal{L}}{\partial \left( \partial_{\mu} \phi \right)}$$ transforms like a vector, as second-order terms vanish in inertial coordinates.
 However, it's not hard to promote the quantity to a tensor in arbitrary coordinates: we simply replace partial derivatives $$\partial_\mu$$ with covariant derivatives $$\nabla_\mu$$ , so that all second-order terms involving the Christoffel symbols cancel out.
 However, let us stick to inertial coordinates as it's much simpler to manipulate expressions in them and later switch to coordinate-independent quantities.

-The vectorial quantity we just found will appear repeatedly in this post, so let us simply call it the _canonical 4-momentum field_ $$\pi^\mu$$ in lieu with conjugate momentum in the Lagrangian mechanics of point particles.
+The vectorial quantity we just found will appear repeatedly in this post, so let us simply call it the _canonical 4-momentum field_ $$\pi^\mu$$ in lieu with conjugate momentum in the Lagrangian mechanics of point particles [^1] .

+[^1]: Technically, the quantity described is a momentum _density_ field.
+However, we will simply refer to it as momentum, much like the Lagrangian density is commonly called the Lagrangian.

 ## Continuity equation